jbaiter/pdiiif/README.md

-A main goal of the library is to be as _memory-efficient_ as possible, by never holding more than a few pages in memory and streaming directly to the user's disk (via chunked-encoding in the HTTP response on the server, and by making use of the new Native Filesystem API in browsers).
+A main goal of the library is to be as _memory-efficient_ as possible, by never holding more than a few pages in memory and streaming directly to the user's disk (precise method depends on the environment).

-It is also well-suited for embedding in other applications due to its relatively small footprint, the example web application comes in at **~120KiB gzipped** with all dependencies.
+It is also well-suited for embedding in other applications due to its relatively small footprint, for example, the example web application comes in at **~120KiB gzipped** with all dependencies.

 In addition to the images on the IIIF Canvases referenced in the manifest, the library can create a **hidden text layer** from OCR associated with